lordJohnMarbury/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * y_train.txt: 7532 integers.
 1 integer for row in each X_test.txt.
 * activity_lables.txt: 6 activities performed.
 Text explaining y_train.txt and y_test.txt

+More information about the files can be found in the README.MD